proycon/folia/docs/index.rst

 Identifiers are very important and used throughout the FoLiA format, and mandatory for almost all structural elements.
 They enable external resources and databases to easily point to a specific part of the document or an annotation therein.
-FoLiA has been set up in such a way that \emph{identifiers should never change}.
+FoLiA has been set up in such a way that *identifiers should never change*.
 Once an identifier is assigned, it should never change, re-numbering is strictly prohibited unless you intentionally want to create a new resource and break compatibility with the old one.

-Certain FoLiA elements take an \texttt{id} attribute in the FoLiA XML namespace instead of of the \texttt{XML} namespaces, these are always \emph{references} to the ID of another element.
+Certain FoLiA elements take an ``id`` attribute in the FoLiA XML namespace instead of the ``XML`` namespace, these are always *references* to the ID of another element.
+It's important not to confuse the two.